Methodology

 The ‘Children looked after in England (including adoption)’ publication is produced using a final version of the dataset.

 On 23 November 2023, ONS released rebased population estimates for mid-2012 to mid-2021 by local authority and individual age.
-The children looked after rates provided in this release have been revised with these new population estimates.
-These revisions are more likely to be noticeable at a local authority level due to the nature of smaller numbers, however on the whole these revisions do not change the interpretation of these figures,
+The children looked after rates provided in the 2023 publication were revised with these new population estimates.
+These revisions are more likely to be noticeable at a local authority level due to the nature of smaller numbers, however on the whole these revisions do not change the interpretation of these figures.

 Outcomes for children in need, including children looked after by local authorities in England: a range of outcome measures at national and level authority level for children in need, including children looked after by local authorities in England.